 Rules

-This chapter covers the core rules of Sovereign.
-It endeavors to familiarize the reader with common terms, the goal of the game, the main procedures, and provide structure for commonly-occuring situations.
+This chapter introduces the core rules of Sovereign.
+It aims to familiarize you with key terms, the game’s goal, main procedures, and structure for common situations.

-Sovereign is a Table-Top Role-Playing Game, where a group of friends come together to imagine a fantasy adventure.
-One player (called the Game Master) prepares an an adventure and the other players create characters who will go on the adventure.
-The Game Master describes each situation to the Players, who then tell the Game Master what their Characters do.
-Their actions create new situations, which the Game Master describes, and the process repeats.
+Sovereign is a Table-Top Role-Playing Game, where a group of friends imagines a shared fantasy adventure.
+One player (the Game Master) prepares the adventure, while the others create characters to participate.
+The Game Master describes situations, and the players describe how their characters react.
+This interaction creates new situations, and the cycle continues.

 Table Of Contents